Midazolam Injection (Midazolam)

 Alcohol

-Do not drink alcohol for at least 12 hours after receiving Midazolam Injection.
-Alcohol can increase the risk of side effects including difficulty breathing and prolonged sedation.
+Do not consume alcohol for at least 12 hours after receiving Midazolam Injection, as it can increase side effects.

 Driving and Operating Machinery